cognitive-catalyst/WA-Testing-Tool/log_analytics/README.md

 The Watson Assistant team has put out a similar script at https://github.com/watson-developer-cloud/community/blob/master/watson-assistant/export_logs.py

 # extractConversations.py
-Takes a series of logs, groups them by a conversation unique identifier, and outputs a new JSON file.
-The new JSON file has keys for the unique conversation ids, and the value associated to each key is a list of log events for that conversation id.

-This will remove Watson Assistant logs that do not belong to a conversation as indicated by the "primary key" parameter.

-The input parameter can be a single JSON file containing log events or a directory containing multiple JSON files.
+Takes a series of logs, extracts fields for analysis, builds a Pandas dataframe, and outputs it to a CSV file.
+(The `extractConversationData` method can be called directly to build a DataFrame in memory.)
+The output contains the most frequently analyzed Watson Assistant log fields, some new fields to augment analysis, and custom fields that you specify.

 The unique conversation identifier is provided with `-c`.
 Note that if a single conversation spans multiple workspaces (skills), you cannot use `conversation_id` as the unique identifier.

+Custom fields are specified with `-f`.
+You can specifiy multiple custom fields as a comma-separated list, for example `-f response.context.STT_CONFIDENCE,response.context.action`.

 Example for text-based assistants:
 ```